What is cork and what is cork used for?

 A cork oak can be 300 years old and when well cared for, provide more than 15 harvests throughout their lifetime.
 The first peeling happens after the tree reaches 25 years of age, and each harvest must have a spacing of 9-12 years from the previous harvest.
 It will especially depend on the annual quantity and distribution of rainfall.
 The first cork extracted with commercial value happens when the tree is 40 years old.

-There are three different types of cork: Virgin cork, which is the first peeling and has poor quality; Secondary, which is the second peeling and has medium quality; and finally the Amadia, which is all peelings from the third peeling and is a good quality.
-The peelings keep improving with time.
+There are three different types of cork: Virgin cork, which is the first peeling and has poor quality; Secondary, which is the second peeling and has medium quality; and finally the Amadia, which is all peelings from the third peeling onwards and is a good quality.
+The peelings keep improving with time, so the older the tree the better the quality.

 The harvesting continues to be a manual work by small teams of experienced workers using axes and ladder to pull down the cork.
 A more experienced person cuts the cork horizontal to the tree at the top and bottom of the cork sheet they want to extract, creating a capital “I” and then they peel the cork.
 Cork harvest season is around June and July, depending on the weather.